linked in pixel Ochsner Education

 Fellows will be expected to participate in multidisciplinary clinics and rounds and will receive mentoring in effective work with multidisciplinary teams comprised of physicians, nurses, psychiatrists, licensed clinical social workers, case managers, and other medical/professional staff.

-Post-Doctoral Fellowship Program positions are 12-month, full-time positions, anticipated from August 4, 2025 to July 31, 2026.
+Post-Doctoral Fellowship Program positions are 12-month, full-time positions, anticipated from August 3, 2026 to August 2, 2027.
 Each position will provide supervision for approximately 2,000 hours of clinical work.
+This fellowship program is not currently accredited by APPIC, though meets all membership criteria.

 The mission of the Pediatric Psychology Post-Doctoral Fellowship program is to provide clinical experiences to develop advanced competencies in the specialty areas of pediatric psychology, and to help trainees explore and refine their own independent professional identity in preparation for the autonomous practice of psychology.
 Our program provides a firm foundation for emerging psychologists pursuing careers in academic medical centers, children’s hospital settings, and integrated pediatric primary care practices.
 We seek to provide training experiences which support fellows in developing advanced competencies in pediatric and clinical child and adolescent psychology, including diagnosis and assessment, psychotherapeutic intervention, professional consultation, scholarly inquiry/integration of science and practice, individual and cultural diversity, supervision, and ethics/professionalism.